arangodb/arangodb/Documentation/Manual/NewFeatures12.md

 server log files.
 This information can be used to find documents that could not be imported (for example, because of a unique constraint violation, malformed data etc.).

+### Pretty printing in arangosh

+`arangosh` now uses colorised output by default, which makes all of its output more easy to grasp.

+Note that colorised output may not be supported on all platforms.